telerik/xaml-docs/controls/radganttview/features/timeruler/configuring.md

 ---
 title: Configuring the TimeRuler
 page_title: Configuring the TimeRuler
-description: Check our "Configuring the TimeRuler" documentation article for the RadGanttView WPF control.
+description: Check our &quot;Configuring the TimeRuler&quot; documentation article for the RadGanttView WPF control.
 slug: radganttview-features-timeruler-configuring
 tags: configuring,the,timeruler
 published: True